-- If you sign up for Acorns Earn and link a card, you can earn a small amount of cash back from over 350 retailers each time you use the card to shop or buy gas.
+- If you sign up for Acorns Earn and link a debit or credit card or a checking account, you can earn a small amount of rewards for making purchases from any of over 15,000 brands.
 Your earnings will be invested into your portfolio.

 - One of the biggest downsides to Acorns is that the account fees of $3 to $5 per month are relatively steep and can deplete your checking balance unless you invest money and earn at least that much on your investments.